whatsupcoders/Flutter-Interview-Questions/README.md

 * What is the importance of TextEditingController?
 * why do we use "Reverse" property in Listview?
 * Difference between Modal and Persistent BottomSheet with an example?
+* How is Inherited Widget different from Provider?
+* what is a UnmodifiableListView?

 Title: Animation Interview Questions